 For the dispersed phase, the trajectory of each particle or droplet is solved for using Newton's second law of motion.
 The calculation of the droplet or particle motion is performed from the reference frame of the moving droplet, rather than the fixed mesh, which is known as a Lagrangian method.
 In order to reduce the computational cost and make it applicable to scenarios with a large number of droplets, each droplet represents an ensemble of droplets.
-Inputs to the motion calculation include sub models for the drag force and dispersion of droplets can be introduced to include breakup and coalescence of droplets.
+Inputs to the motion calculation include sub-models for the drag force and dispersion of droplets or particles due to turbulence.
+Additional sub-models can be introduced to include breakup and coalescence of droplets.
 The interaction between the phases can be either one- or two-way.
-One-way is when the motion of the droplets is influenced by the continuous phase but the continuous phase does not "see" the droplets; twoway is when both phases influence each other.
+One-way is where the motion of the droplets is influenced by the continuous phase but the continuous phase does not "see" the droplets, two-way is where both phases influence each other.
 The one-way coupling is often applied.
-This method is an efficient and accurate way to model droplet or particle flow, but is less applicable when the volume fraction of droplets or particles is high.
+This method is an efficient and accurate way to model droplet or particle flow but is less applicable when the volume fraction of droplets or particles is high.
 Opinions on the volume fraction cut-off vary but are usually in the 5-10 percent range, at which point the model accuracy and stability deteriorate.
-For particle flows, more advanced models can be used to address this, such as discrete element method (DEM) or multiphase particle-in-cell (MP-PIC).
+For particle flows, more advanced models can be used to address this, such as Discrete Element Method (DEM) or Multiphase Particle-in-cell (MP-PIC).
 In the separator world, LMP is often used to study the motion of droplets in the gas stream.